International and European Refugee Law

 Finally, the course provides - as an excursus - an overview of the right to asylum according to Article 16a of the German Basic Law (Grundgesetz).

-Please sign up for this course under the module "Study Program Themis & Overseas - Module 1".
+Please sign up for this course under the module "Study Program for Exchange Students - Module 15".

 De-Registration from this Course